glauroqj/get-image/README.md

 3- Click on image, after open the preview like this example, click again.
 The image selected is opened in the new window and sended to your gallery.

+4- The gallery is available after selected at least one image.

-4- You can visit your gallery on popup extension, click on button "gallery", if is available.
+5- You can visit your gallery on popup extension, click on button "gallery", if is available.

 ------------- Coming soon -------------